By Tim Lambert

 MEDICINE IN THE 17TH CENTURY

-During the 17th-century operations were performed by barber-surgeons.
-Their knowledge of anatomy improved.
+During the 17th century surgeon’s knowledge of anatomy improved.
 Medicine also improved.
 In 1628 William Harvey published his discovery of how blood circulates around the body.
 Doctors also discovered how to treat malaria with bark from the cinchona tree.

 However, medicine was still handicapped by wrong ideas about the human body.
 Most doctors still thought that there were four fluids or ‘humors’ in the body, blood, phlegm, yellow bile, and black bile.
 Illness resulted when you had too much of one humor.
 Nevertheless, during the 17th century, a more scientific approach to medicine emerged and some doctors began to question traditional ideas.